NoviceLive/unish/doc/v2-arch-install.rst

   - **Tips**

-    It's strongly recommended to use persisten device naming, e.g., using ``/dev/disk/by-id/``.
+    It's strongly recommended to use persistent device naming, e.g., using ``/dev/disk/by-id/``.

   ::